A Rope of Vines by Brenda Chamberlain is an evocative memoir of the author’s time living on the Greek island of Hydra in the early 1960s.

 A Rope of Vines was first published in 1965, when the author was still living on Hydra, and republished in 2009 by the Library of Wales, which holds her papers.
 It’s a fairly short book of less than 150 pages, which also include many of the author’s line drawings of Hydra, mostly of buildings but a few including people too.

 It may be a short book but it is also very intense.
 There are vibrant scenes of people, incidents, wildlife, scenery, and especially the weather, and its intense heat.
 Hydra is a bare and rocky island, where cacti grow, and it’s ironic that its name is the Greek word for ‘water’, yet it has to bring in most of its water by boat.

-in a house high up above and away from the port, which even then bustles with
+A Rope of Vines gives you very much a behind-the-scenes look at life on Hydra.
+The author lives in a house high up above and away from the port, which even then bustles with life and visitors.

 The title, incidentally, comes from the way fishermen used to tie their boats up with a rope made from twisted vines, before proper ropes and metal ties became widely available.
 It’s the way she sees herself tied to the island.